flatironinstitute/ccn-template/docs/notes/05-linters-and-tests.md

 #### Regression Testing:

 Regression testing is conducted to verify that recent changes or modifications to the code-base have not introduced new bugs or issues and have not affected existing functionality.
-It involves retesting previously tested features to ensure they still work as expected.
-Setting up a continuous integration workflow will automate the process of regression testing.
+    - **Target:** Previously tested features
+    - **Goal:** Ensure that the function and modules still work as expected after a change to the code-base.
+    - **Example:** Setting up a continuous integration workflow that automatically re-run all implemented tests when a pull request is opened.

 ### Test Requirements